XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
 options | object | *Optional* Options affecting what ledger and how much data to return.
-*options.* includeAllData | boolean | *Optional* Include full transactions and/or state information if `includeTransactions` and/or `includeState` is set.
+*options.* includeAllData | boolean | *Optional* Include the details of the transactions or state information if `includeTransactions` or `includeState` is set.
-*options.* includeState | boolean | *Optional* Return an array of hashes for all state data or an array of all state data in this ledger version, depending on whether `includeAllData` is set.
+*options.* includeState | boolean | *Optional* Return an array of state data in this ledger.
+By default, provides the identifying hashes of state data.
+If `includeAllData` is true, return the state data in JSON form instead. **Admin required:** This is a very large amount of data.
-*options.* includeTransactions | boolean | *Optional* Return an array of hashes for each transaction or an array of all transactions that were validated in this ledger version, depending on whether `includeAllData` is set.
+*options.* includeTransactions | boolean | *Optional* Return an array of transactions in this ledger.
+By default, provides the identifying hashes for each transaction.
+If `includeAllData` is true, include the entire transaction JSON for each transaction instead.
 *options.* ledgerHash | string | *Optional* Get ledger data for this historical ledger hash.
 *options.* ledgerVersion | integer | *Optional* Get ledger data for this historical ledger version.
 *options.* ledgerVersion | string | *Optional* Get ledger data for this historical ledger version.